 The thing is, since these products contain so many ingredients, there’s a wider scope for allergic reactions.

 The detergents and sulfates (used to create a lather) can irritate the scalp.
-Even the herbal and botanical extracts might not agree with certain skin types.
+So for sulfate-free options, check out my favorite brands here.
+Having said that, even the herbal and botanical extracts might not agree with certain skin types.
 (Example: for some reason, I’m massively allergic to cinnamon oil.
 Go figure).

 Some reactions are to be expected when you start out.
 Others aren’t.
 Most are temporary, but it’s the persistent ones you should watch out for!